mconour/options-calculator/README.md

 ### 2. Binomial Model

-TradeWise also incorporates the Binomial Model, known for its simplicity, offering two distinct binomial-tree methods: Cox-Ross-Rubinstein and Jarrow-Rudd (the equal-probability model).
+The Binomial Model, known for its simplicity, is also included, offering two distinct binomial-tree methods: Cox-Ross-Rubinstein and Jarrow-Rudd (the equal-probability model).
 These methods can be used for pricing various types of options and follow a similar three-step process.
 Assumptions for the Binomial Model include:

 - Two possible prices for the underlying asset on the next day (up and down)
 - No dividends during the option's life